lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 UDP port to listen on for WireGuard and peer-to-peer traffic.

+Use this option (and router port forwarding) if you experience that Tailscale can't establish peer-to-peer connections to some of your devices (usually behind CGNAT networks).
+You can test connections with `tailscale ping
+<hostname-or-ip>`.

-When not set, automatically selected port is used by default.
+When not set, an automatically selected port is used by default.

 ### Option: `userspace_networking`